crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/types-of-penetration-testing/types-of-penetration-testing-quiz.md

 c) **Cloud Penetration Testing**\
 d) Social Engineering Penetration Testing

-**4. According to the lesson, which of the following is identified as a "strategic risk" associated with the penetration testing process itself?**\
+**4. Which of the following is identified in the section as a "strategic risk" associated with the penetration testing process itself?**\
 a) Unintentional system crashes or denial of service\
 b) **A criminal hacker eavesdropping on the tester's activities**\
 c) The penetration tester seeing confidential data\